-An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to Tameside Local Authority by clicking the following link: School Admissions or by typing the following into an Internet web browser: http://www.tameside.gov.uk/schools/admissions#\How\to\Apply\3
+An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are available places.
+Application should be made to Tameside Local Authority online at https://tameside.gov.uk/admissions.
+A link is provided on our school website at School Admissions - St Peter's Stalybridge (stpetersstalybridge.co.uk)